-The power cord for domestic vendors is a standard NEMA 3-wire plug.
+The power cord is shipped in the hopper on the inside of the door.
+The cord is supplied with a standard NEMA 3-wire plug.
 If there are no 3-wire outlets available for powering the vendor, a grounding adapter may be used to convert a 2-wire outlet to accept the 3-wire plug.
 The adapter must have a ground tab or wire which must be fastened to the center screw of the outlet.